kartik-v/mpdf/README.md

 mpdf
 ====

+This is a fork of the [mPDF library](http://mpdf1.com/). mPDF is a PHP class which generates PDF files from UTF-8 encoded HTML.
+It is based on [FPDF](http://www.fpdf.org/) and [HTML2FPDF](http://html2fpdf.sourceforge.net/), with a number of enhancements.
+It is slower than the original scripts e.g. HTML2FPDF and produces larger files when using Unicode fonts, but support for CSS styles etc. has been much enhanced.

+See the [features](http://mpdf.bpm1.com/index.php?page=Features) and/or [examples](http://www.mpdf1.com/mpdf/index.php?page=Examples).

-This is a fork of the [mPDF library](http://mpdf1.com/) that adds composer and packagist support.
-It also modifies the library to offer
-Bootstrap CSS styling by default.
+This fork adds composer and packagist support.
+It also modifies the library to have a Bootstrap 3.2.0 normalize.css styling by default.

 Why this repo?
 --------------